wilzbach/docs.asyncy.com/storyscript/README.md

 # foo = 'bar'
 ```

-A destructoring assignment must contain one or more object keys.
+A destructuring assignment must contain one or more object keys.
 These keys **must** exist in the map and will be new variables names.
 Their value is the value of the respective key in the map (`map[key]`).